 |Bus providers||Flixbus, Marozzi, BlaBlaCar, Bus Center, Outliscio or TTI Leonettibus|

-FlixBus' current ticket policies due to COVID-19 for your bus from Rome to Amalfi are the following:
+These are FlixBus' ticket policies for COVID-19 for the bus to Amalfi from Rome:

 While there aren’t services providing buses from Rome to Amalfi directly, there are options departing Rome and arriving within a few miles of Amalfi.
 Passengers traveling the 172 mile (277 km) journey can choose from buses arriving at one of seven locations: Cava de' Tirreni, Cimitero Maiori; Angri, Dei Goti; Nocera Inferiore, via G. Atzori; Salerno, Cavaliero; Salerno, Piazza Montpellier/Viale Antonio Gramsci; Fisciano, Terminal Università; and, Salerno, Piazza della Concordia.
 With multiple proximate destinations and companies servicing the route, passengers will benefit from having several options available daily that run between about 2h 30min and 4h.

 Passengers looking to travel by bus from Rome to Amalfi will find that the bus journey to the nearby stations can take anywhere from about 2h 30min to 3h 50min.
 While there is a discrepancy in duration, passengers will be able to enjoy a direct service that does not require any transfers.